tt1pjm/pinetime-rust-riot/README.md

 1. [_WebAssembly Simulator for Rust on RIOT_](https://github.com/AppKaki/lvgl-wasm/blob/rust/README.md)

+Download the binaries from [`Releases`](https://github.com/lupyuen/pinetime-rust-riot/releases)

 The firmware is __built automatically__ in the GitHub Cloud.

-Just fork this repo, update the source code and the built firmware will be available for download under __"Actions"__.
+Just fork this repo, enable GitHub Actions, update the source code and the built firmware will be available for download under __"Actions"__.

 The Automated Build is performed according to the following __GitHub Actions Workflow__...